Dental Implants Lakewood

 One of the key aspects of being able to receive dental implants is having a strong jawbone, as it serves as the foundation for your implant and restoration.
 It’s also important that your oral health is in good shape, too, especially since gum disease and tooth decay can negatively impact your dental implant.

-When discussing with Dr. Vinnie during your initial consultation, you can expect him to examine and use the following information to determine if you’re a qualified candidate:
+When discussing with one of our dentists during your initial consultation, you can expect us to examine and use the following information to determine if you’re a qualified candidate:

-Should he discover problems during your consultation, he will suggest methods of treatment before having implants placed.
-If necessary, you might need a bone graft or sinus lift to create extra bone support, which we offer as well
+Should we discover problems during your consultation, we will suggest methods of treatment before having implants placed.
+If necessary, you might need a bone graft or sinus lift to create extra bone support, which we offer as well.

-Dental implants are actually quite a versatile treatment, able to replace single, multiple, and even an entire set of teeth using a variety of custom-made restorations.
+Dental implants are actually quite versatile, capable of replacing single, multiple, and even an entire set of teeth using a variety of custom-made restorations.

 Missing 1 Tooth